 The jury awarded Norma all the damages demanded in her lawsuit.
 The award exceeded the driver’s insurance policy limits, so Norma’s attorney pursued the driver’s personal assets to recover the difference between his policy limits and the jury verdict.

 Reimbursing Federal Workers’ Compensation

-When it comes to serious injuries or disability, especially in federal workers’ comp claims, you have everything to gain and nothing to lose by consulting with an experienced personal injury attorney.
+When it comes to serious injuries or disability, especially in federal workers’ comp claims, you have everything to gain and nothing to lose by contacting an experienced attorney.